What kind of church is Salem Tabernacle?

 The one thing we didn’t mention yet is the offering (i.e. the collection).
 For more than a decade now, we have stopped “passing the plate” on Sunday mornings.
 Our members reverently bring their tithes forward to the altar, kneeling in worship, often as families, during the praise and worship celebration.
 Their offerings of thanksgiving and for mission are placed in the offering box in the lobby.
 Our guests are asked not to give!
 You are our guests and we want you simply enjoy the beauty of God’s Presence and his People.

-We love children here at Salem Tabernacle and offer a full range of ministry, during the entire service, for kids from birth through fifth grade.
-Simply head to the lower level and follow the signs – your kids will have a blast and learn about the Savior in a fun, safe environment led by our first-rate staff!
-If you have any questions, don’t hesitate to stop by the Information Center in the lobby and ask.
+We love children here at Salem Tabernacle and offer a full range of ministry, during the service, for kids from birth through fifth grade.
+Simply head to the information center – your kids will have a blast and learn about the Savior in a fun, safe environment led by our first-rate staff!

 What’s with “Salem”?